kitsec-labs/kitsec-core/README.md

 `kitsec fuzz example.com`

 `````
-"""
+Usage: kitsec fuzz [OPTIONS] BASE_URL

 Sends HTTP GET requests to a specified base URL with a given list of paths.

-  Args:
+Arguments:
-  - base_url (str): The base URL to send requests to.
+BASE_URL The base URL to send requests to.
+The URL must include the protocol (http or https).

 Options:
-  - path (str): The path to a file or directory.
-Default: ../lists/injector
+-p, --path PATH The path to a file or directory containing a list of paths to send requests to.
+Default: ../lists/fuzz/path_fuzz

-  Returns:
-  - For each request sent, the program will print the URL and response code if it's 200.
-"""
+-f, --file-fuzz Use file format fuzzing
+--help Show this message and exit.

+Example:
+kitsec fuzz example.com
 `````

 # Guidelines